 Is It Normal To Feel Extremely Thirsty During Pregnancy?

-It is normal to feel intense thirst during pregnancy, especially in the first trimester, when you start to experience the other symptoms.
+It is normal to feel intense thirst during pregnancy, especially in the first trimester, when you start to experience other symptoms.
 However, some women may have the urge to drink more water even during the second and third trimesters.

 What Are The Causes Of Excessive Thirst During Pregnancy?